 It can be hard to think of a strong password without borrowing the name of a loved one or your favorite song/movie/sports team.
 This is why password generators are a great tool.
 Once you’ve used a generated password a few times, it becomes muscle memory!

-Sometimes the most difficult part isn’t creating a good password, but remembering to change it every once in a while.
+Sometimes the most difficult part isn’t creating a good password, but remembering to change your password every once in a while.
 If a breach of any kind occurs on your account, you should obviously change your password immediately!
-That being said, the new security standard recommends changing passwords once a year if all is running smoothly, with no unauthorized access or malware detected.
+That being said, the new cyber security service standards recommend changing passwords once a year if all is running smoothly, with no unauthorized access or malware detected.

 2. Use a Password Manager